 What are varicose veins?

-Varicose veins are the dark blue or purple, bulging veins that can be seen through the skin.
+Varicose veins are dark blue or purple, bulging veins that can be seen through the skin.
 They are caused by an inability of the veins to properly return blood to the heart.
 Therefore, the blood pools in the veins and causes them to become swollen and discolored.
 Varicose veins are often caused by venous reflux disease.

-Houston Varicose Vein Treatment Options
+Houston Treatment Options

 Fortunately, there are many options for treating varicose veins.